 There are many different reasons for wanting to play at the college level.
 Some players have the drive and talent to go on from college and play professionally.
 In contrast, some players want to get recruited to pay for school, improve their resumé or belong to a tight social group.
-Regardless of the reason, getting scouted by college coaches and being recruited by a college team is no easy task.
+Regardless, getting scouted by college coaches and being recruited by a college team is no easy task.

 Research Target Schools

 Also, it’s important to note if you can afford the school you are looking at.
-Some schools are unable to provide a full-ride scholarship, and so the fees will fall on you.
+Some schools cannot provide a full-ride scholarship, so the fees will fall on you.

 Make a Highlight Reel

 In today’s YouTube and TikTok world, visuals are essential.
 Having a highlight reel to show coaches is necessary, and you will often be asked to provide one.
 It’s important to note that this needs to be a professional highlight reel; for example, it’s better not to use flashy filters or explicit music.

 - A concise intro showing your face detailing your name, age, playing position, height, weight, and contact information